jamietre/iter8/README.md

 # iter8

-A small (10k) data transformation library that provides the familiar `Array` API plus extensions for use on JavaScript iterables.
+A small (2.6k gzipped) data transformation library that provides the familiar `Array` API plus extensions for use on JavaScript iterables.

 * [Installation](#installation)
 * [Basic Usage](#usage)